 Capital Assets - Capital assets are assets with an initial individual cost of more than five thousand dollars (\$5,000) and an estimated useful life in excess of one year.
 Such assets are stated at cost.
-Depreciation is calculated using the straight-line method over the estimated useful lives of the related assets as indicated in Note 7.
+Depreciation is calculated using the straight-line method over the estimated useful lives of the related assets as indicated in Note 6.
 Major improvements to buildings and equipment are capitalized.
 Maintenance and repairs are charged to expense as incurred.
 Improvements and betterments that extend the useful lives of capital assets or add new functionality are capitalized.
 Transit system development costs for services such as project-related design, construction, construction management, and project management costs are capitalized when incurred.
-Interest expense incurred during the construction phase of a capital asset is capitalized.
+In 2020, total interest and financing expense of \$142,413 was incurred, and none of this total was capitalized due to early implementation of GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of Construction Period.
+This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred.
 In 2019, total interest and financing expense of \$151,892 was incurred, and \$3,135 of this total was capitalized.
-In 2018, total interest and financing expense of \$155,198 was incurred, and \$1,154 of this total was capitalized.
 Donated assets are capitalized at estimated acquisition value on the date of donation.

 Federal, State and Local Capital Contributions, and Grants - Grant funds used for the acquisition of property and equipment are recorded as capital contribution revenues when the related grant eligibility requirements are met, and qualified expenditures are incurred.
-DART received \$82,025 in federal, state and local capital contributions during 2019 compared to \$24,251 during 2018.
-None of the total capital contributions received during 2019 were based on capital expenditures made during the previous years.
-In addition to capital contributions, DART also received \$54,932 in 2019 compared to \$69,445 in 2018 in the form of other federal grants.
+DART received \$119,259 in federal, state and local capital contributions during 2020 compared to \$82,025 during 2019.
+None of the total capital contributions received during 2020 were based on capital expenditures made during the previous years.
+In addition to capital contributions, DART also received \$294,136 in 2020 compared to \$54,932 in 2019 in the form of other federal grants.
 Included in these amounts are grants that are substantially related to capital maintenance grants from the federal government.
+The 2020 amount includes \$229,628 from the CARES Act grant.